MSHA Part 48 New Miner & Newly Hired Experienced Miner

 This course is for:

-This underground new miner training online course is geared toward anyone working in a mine and aims to provide safety to new miners.
+This underground new miner online training course is geared toward anyone working in a mine and aims to provide safety to new miners.
 New miners and newly hired experienced miners must receive proper MSHA Part 48 training before beginning work at the mine.

 Available languages: 100+ languages - translation provided by Google Translate (Select Language bottom of page)